cmdcolin/secondary_rewriter/README.md

 # secondary_rewriter

+Note: minimap2 2.25-r1173 (25 April 2023) added a --secondary-seq flag https://github.com/lh3/minimap2/commit/4483f89ee5c0e5972820a2b981ffcb88cc3eff6f which makes this workflow unnecessary

+You can still use this for other BAM files

 Some aligners such as minimap2 do not write the SEQ and QUAL fields to secondary alignments (which are sometimes called multi-mappers, see Multiple mapping in SAMv1.pdf https://samtools.github.io/hts-specs/SAMv1.pdf) making it